oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/403-MobileLab.md

 In this exercise, we will:
 - Create the custom API and define its endpoints for loyalty management.
 We need the custom API with several endpoints for offer information query, QR code creation and offer result (e.g. reject or accept) update.
 - Associate the APIs with the loyalty management MBE.
-- Test the endpoints with mock data.
-(TBD: Need to provide sample data for APIs with link in the common/assets/mobile folder)
-- Implement the API for loyalty management.
-(We will provide the code for this here --> put link TBD: Need to provide sample data for APIs with link in the common/assets/mobile folder.)
-- Test the implementation
+- Test the Customer API for loyalty management

 ### Prerequisites ###
 - Loyalty management MBE created in the previous lab.